Hubert Cheung

 Human dimensions of conservation

 Human and natural systems are inseparable.
-I conduct interdisciplinary research to develop sustainable solutions for our biodiversity crises.
+I conduct interdisciplinary research to inform policy and practice, with the aim of improving biodiversity outcomes.

 China’s political will

 Political will is a critical determinant of the success or failure of environmental policies and interventions.
-In this paper, we explore the core interests of the Chinese leadership to uncover opportunities to leverage Beijing's political will for sustainability and conservation gains.
+We explore the core interests of the Chinese leadership to uncover opportunities to leverage Beijing's political will for sustainability gains.

 Featured presentation